-Dr Azar Jammine matriculated at Pretoria Boys’ High School after which he did a BSc Honours in Mathematical Statistics at the University of the Witwatersrand.
+Dr Azar Jammine is a economic speaker from Johannesburg with a BSc Honours in Mathematical Statistics at the University of the Witwatersrand.

 He represented Wits and Transvaal Under 20 at rugby.